emgg2/imagdom/README.md

 # Image object

-You will recive an object like object below
+You will recibe an object like object below

 ```
   picture: {